kaleb-asfaw/QuickTrivia/README.md

 # QuickTrivia

-Welcome to QuickTrivia!
-This repository contains a fun trivia game that connects to a Firestore database, allowing you to compete with people globally.
-Follow the steps below to set up your environment and get started.
+Welcome to QuickTrivia, a game that uses an open-sourced trivia API to keep the questions modern.
+Play our game on the web here: https://quicktrivia.pythonanywhere.com/.
+If you'd like to play a local terminal version, please follow the setup instructions below.

 ## Prerequisites

 - Python 3.x installed on your machine
 - Internet access to download dependencies and connect to Firestore

-## Setup Instructions
+## Setup Instructions for terminal game

 ### 1. Setting Up a Virtual Environment